blissai/bliss-cli/README.md

 We recommend installing Docker by installing Docker Toolbox, which is located at: https://www.docker.com/docker-toolbox

-This package has contains everything needed to run Docker on Windows or OSX.
+This package contains everything needed to run Docker on Windows or OSX.

-#### Docker - Linux, CentOS etc ####
+#### Docker - Linux ####
-To install Docker on Unix Operating Systems, follow the official Docker documentation for your Unix flavor at: https://docs.docker.com/engine/installation/
+To install Docker on Linux Operating Systems, follow the official Docker documentation for your Linux flavor at: https://docs.docker.com/engine/installation/

 Installation